How do I form a corporation in Indiana?

 You’ll also want to appoint an incorporator to fill out and sign the Articles of Incorporation.
 The incorporator can also be a director but does not have to be.

 Like in every state, you’re required to choose a registered agent for your corporation in Indiana.
-Your company’s registered agent will serve on your behalf, acting as a third party to communicate and relay legal notices and important documents from the Secretary of State to your company.
+Your company’s registered agent will serve on your behalf, acting as a third party to receive legal notices and important documents from the Secretary of State for your company.

 Who can be a registered agent?